Egg allergy: Eating egg

 The cause is typically the eating of eggs or foods that contain eggs.
-Briefly, the immune system over-reacts to proteins found in eggs.
+Briefly, the immune system overreacts to proteins found in eggs.
 This allergic reaction may be triggered by small amounts of egg, even egg incorporated into cooked foods, such as cake.
 People with an allergy to chicken eggs may also be reactive to goose, duck, or turkey eggs.

 Vaccines

 Influenza vaccines are created by injecting a live virus into fertilized chicken eggs.
 The viruses are harvested, killed and purified, but a residual amount of egg white protein remains.
-For adults ages 18 and older there is an option to receive recombinant flu vaccines (RIV3 or RIV4) which are grown on mammalian cell cultures instead of in eggs, and so are no risk for people with severe egg allergy.
-Recommendations are that for people with a history of mild egg allergy should receive any IIV or RIV vaccine.
+For adults ages 18 and older, there is an option to receive recombinant flu vaccines (RIV3 or RIV4), which are grown on mammalian cell cultures instead of in eggs, and so are not a risk for people with severe egg allergy.
+Recommendations are that people with a history of mild egg allergy should receive any IIV or RIV vaccine.
 People with a more severe allergic reaction may also receive any IIV or RIV, but in an inpatient or outpatient medical setting, administered by a healthcare provider.
-People with a known severe allergic reaction to influenza vaccine (which could be egg protein or the gelatin or the neomycin components of the vaccine) should not receive a flu vaccine.
+People with a known severe allergic reaction to influenza vaccine (which could be egg protein, gelatin, or the neomycin components of the vaccine) should not receive a flu vaccine.

-Each year the American Academy of Pediatrics (AAP) publishes recommendations for prevention and control of influenza in children.
-In the 2016-2017 guidelines a change was made, that children with a history of egg allergy may receive the IIV3 or IIV4 vaccine without special precautions.
+Each year the American Academy of Pediatrics (AAP) publishes recommendations for the prevention and control of influenza in children.
+In the 2016-2017 guidelines, a change was made that children with a history of egg allergy may receive the IIV3 or IIV4 vaccine without special precautions.
 It did, however, state that "Standard vaccination practice should include the ability to respond to acute hypersensitivity reactions."
-Prior to this, AAP recommended precautions based on egg allergy history: if no history, immunize; if a history of mild reaction, i.e., hives, immunize in a medical setting with healthcare professionals and resuscitative equipment available; if a history of severe reactions, refer to an allergist.
+Before this, AAP recommended precautions based on egg allergy history: if no history, immunize; if a history of mild reaction, i.e., hives, immunize in a medical setting with healthcare professionals and resuscitative equipment available; if a history of severe reactions, refer to an allergist.

 The measles and mumps parts of the "MMR vaccine" (for measles, mumps, and rubella) are cultured on chick embryo cell culture and contain trace amounts of egg protein.
-The amount of egg protein is lower than in influenza vaccines and the risk of an allergic reaction is much lower.
+The amount of egg protein is lower than in influenza vaccines, and the risk of an allergic reaction is much lower.
 One guideline stated that all infants and children should get the two MMR vaccinations, mentioning that "Studies on large numbers of egg-allergic children show there is no increased risk of severe allergic reactions to the vaccines."
 Another guideline recommended that if a child has a known medical history of severe anaphylaxis reaction to eggs, then the vaccination should be done in a hospital center, and the child be kept for observation for 60 minutes before being allowed to leave.
 The second guideline also stated that if there was a severe reaction to the first vaccination - which could have been to egg protein or the gelatin and neomycin components of the vaccine - the second is contraindicated.